 Bananas: All Breeds and Ages

 Did you know that bananas are one of the healthiest fruits out there?
-They’re full of vitamins and minerals that can be great for your dog’s health as well, such as vitamin C, B6, potassium, magnesium, fibre, and antioxidants.
+They’re full of vitamins and minerals that can also be great for your dog’s health, such as vitamin C, B6, potassium, magnesium, fibre, and antioxidants.
 Bananas can also promote healthy digestion – a must-have for any pup!

 Blueberries: All Breeds and Ages

 Believe it or not, blueberries are another excellent fruit option for dogs!
 Blueberries can be full of antioxidants which promote a healthy immune system and vision.
 They’re also known to promote heart health, lower blood cholesterol levels, and reduce digestive inflammation.

 Did you know that broccoli is one of the world’s super-vegetables?
 It’s full of antioxidants, vitamin C, fibre, and more!
 Broccoli is also known to promote healthy circulation, which can be great for dogs with heart conditions.
 Just note that while broccoli alone may not be too harmful to your pup, cheese sauce or other fatty toppings could lead to weight-related issues such as obesity and heart disease.

 Raw and cooked apples should be okay for your dog – as long as they’re cut into pieces small enough to avoid choking hazards!
 Like other fruits, raw apples will provide your pup with fibre and water.
 They also contain vitamin C and antioxidants, which promote a healthy immune system.